STORY, from 1849 onwards

 achievements in the life of Beulah’s own fellowship and in its wider

 relationships.
-As the decade drew to a close, so did Glyndwr Jones’s pastorate.
+As the decade drew to a close, so did Glyndwr Jones’s

-illness, along with the grave and progressive
+suffered periods of illness, along with the grave and progressive

 Rhiwbina after retirement until his death in July 1984.

 Glyndwr Jones was succeeded in September 1980 by the Revd Kenneth

 Graham.
 For the first time, Beulah had a minister whose roots were not

 in Wales or in Congregationalism: he had been ordained in the

-introduced Beulah to some fresh approaches to
+introduced Beulah to some fresh approaches to worship.
+During his

-Baptist, and All Saints’ Churches in Rhiwbina.
+All Saints’ Churches in Rhiwbina.

 There were already friendly informal relations with the other two United